transloadit/uppy/website/src/docs/writing-plugins.md

 When creating an upload, Uppy runs files through an upload pipeline.
 The pipeline consists of three parts, each of which can be hooked into: Preprocessing, Uploading, and Postprocessing.
 Preprocessors can be used to configure uploader plugins, encrypt files, resize images, etc., before uploading them.
 Uploaders do the actual uploading work, such as creating an XMLHttpRequest object and sending the file.
 Postprocessors do their work after files have been uploaded completely.
 This could be anything from waiting for a file to propagate across a CDN, to sending another request to relate some metadata to the file.

 Each hook is a function that receives an array containing the file IDs that are being uploaded, and returns a Promise to signal completion.
 Hooks are added and removed through `Uppy` methods: `addPreProcessor`, `addUploader`, `addPostProcessor`, and their `remove*` counterparts.
-Normally, hooks should be added during the plugin's `install()` method, and removed during the `uninstall()` method.
+Normally, hooks should be added during the plugin `install()` method, and removed during the `uninstall()` method.

 Additionally, upload hooks can fire events to signal progress.